Terraform

 You can also try switching to a different network to confirm that the security group is blocking the traffic.

-In the following sections, we’ll go over some of the key characteristics of security groups, as well as how to manage security groups with Terraform.
+In the following sections, we’ll review some of the key characteristics of security groups, as well as how to manage security groups with Terraform.

-Handling infrastructure at scale manually is an extremely difficult task.
+Handling infrastructure at scale manually is extremely difficult.
 Terraform and other IaC tools make it much easier for us to create and manage infrastructure at scale thanks to their declarative approach and state management.

 Let’s look at how we can easily create and manage security groups with Terraform.

-You will need to have Terraform installed on your machine and your AWS credentials configured in the shell to follow this tutorial.
+To follow this tutorial, you will need to have Terraform installed on your machine and your AWS credentials configured in the shell.

 Note: We will keep using the same main.tf file and make changes to it.